 Each participant will be followed up for 54 weeks following randomisation.
 During this time participants will attend scheduled follow up visits.
-Any additional procedures provided to the participant and completed at the trial site during this period will be documented as described in section 7.3.
+Any additional procedures provided to the participant and completed at the trial site during this period will be documented as described in Section 7.4

-Prior to intervention, patients will attend a clinic at the trial site as per GP referral.
-If consent is provided the participant is randomised.
+Prior to intervention, patients will attend an appointment at the trial site as per NHS referral.
+If consent is provided the participant is randomised and should receive treatment as per local NHS policy.

-Normal clinical practice includes a 3 month post- treatment follow up.
-Patients will be followed up as per routine clinical practice at approximately 18 weeks to align with routine clinical practice, and then at 30, 42, and 54 weeks.
-To maintain feasibility, the 18, 30 and 42 week visits can be conducted 2 weeks either side of the specified number of weeks.
+Normal clinical practice would normally include a 3 month post-treatment follow up.
+Therefore patients will be followed up at approximately 18 weeks post-randomisation to align with routine clinical practice, and then at 30, 42, and 54 weeks.
+To maintain feasibility the 18, 30 and 42 week visits can be conducted 2 weeks either side of the specified number of weeks.
 The 54 week visit has an acceptable window of 54-62 weeks post-randomisation.
 Patients may be seen at other times as clinically indicated.
 Additional visits outside of the trial protocol will be recorded.

-After treatment, scheduled follow-up stages are as follows:
+After randomisation, scheduled treatment and follow-up stages are as follows: